mightykillrr/case_changer/README.md

 - Get the character count
 - Get the character count of a given letter
 - Get the number of unique characters

+> *This project was made as a fun practice project during my Python learning course.
+I hope you guys like it.
+Do report any bugs or suggestions!*